bgermann/cforms2/readme.txt

 == Changelog ==

+= 14.13.3 =

+* bugfix:   only redirect non-ajax forms for validated forms

 = 14.13.2 =

 * bugfix:   fix fatal error caused by using empty() on a function return with PHP < 5.5